The Cold War and its Legacy

 • The Russia-Ukraine War began in 2022.
 The leader of Russia, Vladimir Putin, lists NATO expansion as one of the key reasons for war.
 You only have to see the different maps to see that NATO was moving closer to Russia’s border.

 • In the 1990s there were talks about disbanding NATO or at least, limiting its growth.
-Watch the following interview and try to answer the following questions:
+Watch the interview below and try to answer the following questions:

 a.
 Why did US ‘realists’ not want to expand NATO?
 0:35 – 01:28